eshajulka/BC-COMS-1016.github.io/final-project.md

 We provide tips for your visualizations [below](#tips-and-suggestions)

-**Note: The explanation for each plot and table should be between 1 and 3 sentences**
+**Note: The explanation for each plot and table should be between 1 and 3 sentences.**

 ## 4. Experiments